-Indeed, our discussion of compressed sensing was too terse.
+Indeed, our discussion of compressed sensing (CS) was too terse.
 We changed the first panel of the figure to make it more intuitive.
-We removed the unnecessary equations from the figure; replacing them with a graphic simply illustrating that CS is a linear optimization over the odorant concentrations, and its output is an estimate of the original odor signal vector.
-We also added several paragraphs to describe why the coding task might benefit from CS given what we know about the receptor anatomy (lines 299-309), what compressed sensing is and why it is useful as a decoding scheme (lines 316-327), and how it can be enacted mathematically in odor decoding (lines 328-343).
-We didn’t add many mathematical details, rather just the main point (CS permits the estimation of a high-dimensional stimulus vector from a low-dimensional vector of responses, when the signal is sparse).
+We removed the unnecessary equations from the figure; replacing them with a simple graphic.
+We also added text to describe what compressed sensing is, why it is useful as a decoding scheme, and how it can be enacted mathematically in odor decoding (lines 299-343).
+We didn’t add many mathematical details, rather just the main point that CS permits the estimation of a high-dimensional stimulus vector from a low-dimensional vector of responses, when the signal is sparse.
 Originally, we had included the metric for assessing decoding accuracy in the Figure caption, but instead put it in the Methods to explain why it was chosen as such.

 Discrimination in complex environments: It is not clear here why the background should be represented as static.
 I would have thought it would be subject to many of the same properties that make the signal dynamic.
 The role/importance of short term memory is also unclear.

 We are concerned with the detection of novel odors amid odors already present, thereby assuming that backgrounds odors have persisted for some time beforehand.
 Given that the adaptation time for the adaptation mechanisms we discuss is on the order of 250ms , the background of odor needs not to be strictly static.
 If it evolved on a slower time scale it would be enough.
 We chose to simplify the presentation so that one of these odors is on a much slower timescale, effectively static.
 This may be conceivable if the foreground and background arise from spatially separated sources: e.g. a lawn may release a background “grass odor” everywhere, while a flower in that lawn releases a foreground “flower odor” localized in plumes streaming from the flower.
 Of course there are other cases where one odor of interest fluctuates on the same timescale as another nuisance odor.
 Then the distinction between foreground and background is lost.
 In our framework these would be considered both foreground odors.
+We added text ??? to make this clear.

 The role of short term memory is to limit the amount of information utilized from the past.
 We now discuss this briefly in the pertinent section in Results/Front-end adaptation enhances odor decoding in complex environments.
 Mathematically, the activation energies ϵa integrate A(t)-A0 in time, so they could be shaped by information from long ago.
 This would require an artificially large amount of neuronal capacity.
 The main point is simply to see how far back background odors should be retained.
 We find that a memory timescale on the order of the ORN adaptation time (250 ms) seems sufficient.